abskmj/notes/content/posts/topics/mongoose/model-relations.md

 # Model Relations

 Relations are logical links which define how models are connected with each other.
-A document of a model can be connected to one or more documents of same or another model.
+A document of a model can be connected to one or more documents of the same or another model.

 A relation between models are generally of two types: